flaturtha/CharlieChan/_short-stories/youll-kill-the-people.md

 “Just some nut,” Joe said.
 “Some—”

-“You can’t dismiss it like that, Toe.
+“You can’t dismiss it like that, Joe.
 This is a threat on your life.
 Take it to the police.
 Please?” she said.

 He frowned at the prospect, but looking at Marie, sensing her fear for his safety, he knew he had no real choice in the matter...